 Spreadsheets have been with us in our daily professional life for many years, exactly since 1978 with Visicalc, the first spreadsheet software.
 Since then, many other applications have passed.
-These currently include Google Sheets from G Suite and Excel from Office.
+Among them, currently stand out Google Sheets of G Suite Y Excel office.
 Do you want to know which one is more suitable for the job?

 What do they both share?

 Although they have many differences, certain characteristics are similar or the same.
 Some are:

 - Aboth applications are compatible with Chrome OS, Windows, Android, iOS and Mac OS.
 Although some believe that Office cannot be opened on a Chrome device, it is fully supported thanks to the Office Online extension.

 - Use of downloadable templates to work faster.

 - autosave: in the case of Google Sheets, because it is based on the cloud and automatic synchronization.
 Excel does an autosave to your computer every few seconds.